russellgordon/ics3u-s2-2024-25/content/source-ics3u/s1/All Classes/Thread 4, Day 8.md

 	- A new [[Culminating#Recaps and resources|recaps and resources section]] has been added the culminating task.
 		- More tutorials that will be useful to a subset of students in our class will be added over the coming days and weeks.

-> [!NOTE]
->
-> "AI and Computational Sociology Summer Program: [Inspirit AI](https://www.inspiritai.com/) is a 25-hour summer intensive that exposes students to project development with graduate-level Stanford, MIT, and Ivy researchers.
-Students will build research projects such as finding abnormalities in MRI scans.
-[Applications](https://inspiritai.paperform.co/?utm_campaign=a_intlvs_apr25) for summer are due May 15th."
->
-> David Li '25 attended this last summer, and may be willing to answer questions about his experience.

 ## Things to do before our next class

 - [ ] Write about what you made progress upon today in a portfolio entry on [Notion](https://notion.so) – daily posts can be a bit more brief – since it is expected that you are also filling out your culminating task template a little bit more each day.